San Jose Sharks fire head coach David Quinn after NHL-worst 19-win season

 "Ray spent more than two decades overseeing the care and well-being of our players," said Grier.
 "We thank him for his service to the organization and our players and wish him and his family the best in the future."

 The Sharks are looking to move on from one of the toughest seasons in team history, which included an 0-11 start, matching an NHL record.
-San Jose finished the 2023-24 campaign with a 19-54-9 record, a league worst.
+San Jose finished the 2023-24 campaign with a 19-54-9 record, last in the league.

 A onetime perennial contender for the Stanley Cup, the Sharks have not qualified for the playoffs since 2019, when they reached the Western Conference Final.